 Each of Scotland’s 32 local authority areas has its own community plan.
 Community planning brings public organisations such as the council, the police, the fire and rescue service and the health service together with local communities to organise and deliver the services that these communities need.
 These include health, education, transport, social care and support for local jobs and businesses.

-A key role in achieving our goals for Renfrewshire 2023 will be played by community organisations – the charities, groups and voluntary organisations that support disabled people and their families, run kids’ sports clubs, organise local clean-ups and provide many other services.
+A key role in achieving our goals for Renfrewshire will be played by community organisations – the charities, groups and voluntary organisations that support disabled people and their families, run kids’ sports clubs, organise local clean-ups and provide many other services.
 These voluntary organisations play an essential role in improving the lives of local people and the vitality of our communities.